Private Plane: Plot

-Shortly after take off, both Blackadder and Baldrick are shot down by a German plane and captured by Baron von Richthofen, who wants to learn the subtleties of British humour.
+Shortly after takeoff, both Blackadder and Baldrick are shot down by a German plane and captured by Baron von Richthofen, who wants to learn the subtleties of British humour.
 He informs them of their fate, which entails teaching home economics to young German girls in a convent outside Heidelberg, which the Baron thinks will be a "fate worse than death to a British soldier"; Blackadder feigns sorrow, but he is, of course, overjoyed.

 George, in the meantime, attempts to rescue Blackadder with the help of Darling and Melchett, but is informed that it would be "pointless".
 He is shown a life size model of the land they have recaptured, measuring seventeen square feet.
 He is more successful in recruiting Lord Flashheart, who swiftly rescues Blackadder and Baldrick.
 Blackadder tries to stall them claiming he has "splintered [his] pancreas", but Flashheart is not fooled and forces Blackadder out the door.
 At that moment, Richthofen appears and confronts Flashheart, comparing the nobility and majesty of their calling.
 In response, Flashheart shoots von Richthofen and calls him a "poof".

 Back at HQ, Blackadder confronts the cowardly Darling who as he steps backwards finds that Flashheart is standing behind him.
 Flashheart then headbutts Darling into unconsciousness onto his desk to get back at him for not rescuing them sooner.
-He then leaves, advising Blackadder to "take something if he wants it" (a principle he demonstrates with Bob).
+He then leaves, advising Blackadder "If you want something, take it" (a principle he demonstrates with Bob).
 Melchett appears, at which point Blackadder asks for some time off to recuperate.
-Melchett agrees, stating that Blackadder's commanding officer would have to be "mad" to refuse.
+Melchett agrees, stating that Blackadder's commanding officer would have to be "stark raving mad" to refuse.
 However, when Blackadder reminds Melchett that he is Blackadder's commanding officer and asks if he can have a week's leave to recuperate, Melchett replies "Certainly not", refusing Blackadder's request.